-If the Dieffenbachia plant is next on your to-plant list, we have provided 9 of the most attractive and common varieties you can start your propagation journey with.
+If the Dieffenbachia plant is next on your to-plant list, we have provided 9 of the most attractive and common varieties you can start your propagation journey.

 1. Dieffenbachia Honeydew

 Dieffenbachia Honeydew is one of the most striking and colorful species.
 Its wide leaves are beautifully lined in different hues of green and white.
-If you need a houseplant that can take away the drabness off your home, the Dieffenbachia is a good option.
+If you need a houseplant that can take away the dryness of your home, the Dieffenbachia is a good option.

 Amongst other Dieffenbachia varieties, it is easily recognizable for its brightly colored lush leaves.